Events & News

 Recent Events

-Walkers joined RMA’s free public Tree Walk on a sunny Sunday afternoon in April.
+Out of area walkers joined RMA’s free public Tree Walk on a Sunday in April.
 They saw majestic trees and the historic landscape around some famous mansions.
-Walkers saw why it is still hard to grow healthy trees.
-The RMA team and photographer Lennon Maldonado are thanked for the event’s success.
+RMA’s Charmine Osore and photographer Lennon Maldonado are thanked for the walk’s success.

 Slide1-tree-walk-2025-spring